bashtools/mokctl/cmdline-player/kthw-6.md

 # We need to log back into the podman container, 'kthw', then
 # paste the command blocks
 podman exec -ti kthw bash

 # The Encryption Key

-# Set the public address variable to the load balancer address
+# Set the encryption key variable
 ENCRYPTION_KEY=$(head -c 32 /dev/urandom | base64)
 echo $ENCRYPTION_KEY